jamesduncombe/veild/README.md

 ### Resolvers

-The `resolvers.yml` file which you'll see in the archieve also gives you the ability to enable/disable DNS resolvers as needed.
+The `resolvers.yml` file which you'll see in the archive also gives you the ability to enable/disable DNS resolvers as needed.
 I've added comments in there which should explain things.

 ### Outbound port